Recap / Mystery Science Theater 3000 S 02 E 02 The Sidehackers

 The film is particularly notorious for containing a brutally graphic depiction of a rape/murder — a little tidbit Best Brains were unaware of and unprepared for when they elected to feature the movie.
 So horrified were they, in fact, that they altered the process for screening films; from this point forward, all potential movies would be screened in their entirety before

-being elected for inclusion on the show.
+being chosen for inclusion on the show.

 Segment 1/Invention Exchange